uncojohnco/task-2020-BI/README.md

 <img src="https://user-images.githubusercontent.com/7044060/94506792-347d6c80-01dc-11eb-84c1-e6de53ea92eb.png" width="400" />
 1. Set the clip plane values to desired values

-> TODO: Add screen shot or gif

 2. Choose the camera context to for the "Apply" operation to execute on.
    - Can either be run on the selected cameras in the scene
    - Or on all cameras

-> TODO: Add screen shot or gif

-> TODO: Add option to run on all cameras in the scene except for defaults.
-> Or add a widget that presents all cameras available in scene and allows the user to choose what cameras to run the operation on...

 3. Click apply to reset the cameras clip plane values